Spider-Man swings back to big screen, trapped in web of love

-NEW YORK (Reuters) - Spider-Man is having a blast, swinging, somersaulting and wise-cracking his way around the skyscrapers and streets of New York, trouncing bullies and fighting crime.
+NEW YORK, April 30 (Reuters) - Spider-Man is having a blast, swinging, somersaulting and wise-cracking his way around the skyscrapers and streets of New York, trouncing bullies and fighting crime.

 Being Peter Parker however is much more difficult, especially when it comes to love.
 And it’s Peter’s conflicted, earth-bound romance with teen girlfriend Gwen Stacy that drives “The Amazing Spider-Man 2,” opening in U.S. movie theaters on Friday.
 The film has already made $132 million at the international box office.